 One of the best times to look at your spending is early in the year—perhaps while you’re preparing your tax return and you have papers out.
 Most people can find what they spend by looking at their bank statements and credit card statements.
 Group costs by category so you get a good idea of where your money is going.

 Make sure you put savings goals at the top of the list of where your money goes.
 This is really the only way of getting ahead.
-You should aim to save at least 10% of what you take home (more if you can)—in addition to what you are saving in your company retirement plan.
+You should aim to save at least 10% of net income (more if you can).
 Make an emergency fund a top goal.
-Then start saving toward your goals.
-It helps if you rank your goals by priority.
+Once that’s in place, prioritize the rest of your goals and make steady progress toward them month-by-month, year-by-year.

 The information presented here is not specific to any individual’s personal circumstances.
 To the extent that this material concerns tax matters, it is not intended or written to be used, and cannot be used, by a taxpayer for the purpose of avoiding penalties that may be imposed by law.
 Each taxpayer should seek independent advice from a tax professional based on his or her individual circumstances.
 These materials are provided for general information and educational purposes based upon publicly available information from sources believed to be reliable—we cannot assure the accuracy or completeness of these materials.
 The information in these materials may change at any time and without notice.